Call For Participation

 - Vehicle data - on-board (VSS) and in-cloud ontology (VSSo)

-- Trip information - handling addition modes of transportation besides vehicle eg rail, urban air mobility, plane and potentially for data collected while traversing the route, observations from cameras and sensors.
+- Trip information - handling addition modes of transportation (multi-modal) besides vehicle eg rail, urban air mobility, plane and potentially for data collected while traversing the route, observations from cameras and sensors.

 - Vehicle service ledger representing repairs, replacement and aftermarket parts, tires, oil changes and other maintenance